KSA-Research-Database/ksared-docs/README.md

 This project is based on Graduation research of 16-077 Won-Joon Lee & 16-081 Jong-Hyun Lee

 Developed by [KSA 16-077 Won-Joon Lee](https://github.com/sni-j)

-## Acknowledgment

-This project is supported by Korea Science Academy.